 - The registration is only validated once the full payment has been received.
 Any delay in payment will be subject to a surcharge of 90 euros.

-- All registrations for the event are personal, firm, and final, and cannot be reimbursed for any reason unless specifically stipulated in these regulations.
+- All registrations for the event are personal, firm, and final, and cannot be reimbursed for any reason unless specifically stipulated in these regulations and terms of sales.
 In the case where registration gives the right to a bib number, no transfer of a bib number is authorised for any reason unless expressly agreed by the Organiser.
 Any person who transfers his or her number to a third party will be held responsible in the case of an accident occurring or caused by the latter during the event.
 The Organiser declines all responsibility in the event of an accident in such a situation.

 - The organisation reserves the right to refuse the registration of a participant without having to give reasons.